natemacfadden/natemacfadden/README.md

 ## Software & Algorithms

-- **[NTFE algorithm](https://arxiv.org/abs/2309.10855)** — Simple algorithm for generating regular triangulations of reflexive polytopes with distinct 2-face restrictions — necessary for constructing distinct Calabi-Yau hypersurfaces — with exponentially better scaling than previous methods; bounds on NTFE counts established in [this work](https://arxiv.org/abs/2602.16909).
-Implemented in [CYTools](https://github.com/LiamMcAllisterGroup/cytools).
+- **[NTFE algorithm](https://arxiv.org/abs/2309.10855)** — Simple algorithm for generating regular triangulations of reflexive polytopes with distinct 2-face restrictions with exponentially better scaling than previous methods.
+Such triangulations lead to potentially-inequivalent Calabi-Yau manifolds.
+Bounds on NTFE counts established in [this work](https://arxiv.org/abs/2602.16909).
+This algorithm is implemented in [CYTools](https://github.com/LiamMcAllisterGroup/cytools).
 - **[CYTools](https://github.com/LiamMcAllisterGroup/cytools)** — Lead developer and maintainer of the standard toolkit for studying Batyrevian CY compactifications in string theory.
 Major contributions include:
   1. a generalization to vex triangulations via `regfans`, and
   2. a significantly faster intersection number kernel (see `fanroots` for an application of this).